github/libprojfs/docs/build-install.md

-If the `libprojfs.so` dynamic library you built in the preceding [Building libprojfs](#building-libprojfs) section is not installed, or if its installed in a custom location, you will need to provide that path in the `LD_LIBRARY_PATH` environment variable, e.g., to use the `libprojfs.so` within your `libprojfs` build directory:
+If the `libprojfs.so` dynamic library you built in the preceding [Building libprojfs](#building-libprojfs) section is not installed, or if it's installed in a custom location, you will need to provide that path in the `LD_LIBRARY_PATH` environment variable, e.g., to use the `libprojfs.so` within your `libprojfs` build directory:
 ```